 Back in the days of the Cold War, many spots in South Dakota held missiles buried underground.
 And you can peer down at a 1.2 megaton nuclear warhead at the Delta-09 Missile Silo National Historic Site.

-If this is right up your alley, you’ll also want to make a stop at the Minuteman Missile Visitors Center just up the road.
+If this is right up your alley, you’ll also want to stop at the Minuteman Missile Visitors Center just up the road.

 8. Prairie Dog Statue

 This is another roadside attraction that is a quick stop.
 You can’t miss the giant prairie dog statue right at the entrance.

 The statue itself is a fun sight to see in a drive-by, or you can make a short stop here to feed the prairie dogs.
 The prairie dogs we have all over the city we live in scurry away before you can get too close.
 But these chunky little critters know they’ll get fed, so they are more than happy to get up close to you.